What We Do

 How much does a granite slab cost?

 Most material cost only fluctuates a few dollars per square foot.
-A typical budget allowance is $60-80 per square foot installed (material, fabrication, installation).
+A median budget allowance is $60-80 per square foot installed (material, fabrication, installation).
 Factors that affect the cost of your project are: slab size, an intricate edge detail, an under mount sink, radiuses, or other special requirements.
 It’s important to get more than one bid and references before hiring a fabricator.

 Why can’t you tell me the price of just the slab?